 - citizenM Paris Champs-Élysées (4-star hotel near Champs-Élysées)

 Best Tours and Experiences in Paris:

 To that end, we have put together what we think is the perfect 3-day Paris itinerary for first timers, so you can see it all in a short time.
-Whether you only have 2 days in Paris, or you’d like to take things slow and stretch this to a 7-day trip, you are free to shrink and expand the schedule to fit your needs.
+Whether you only have a short time in Paris, or you’d like to take things slow and stretch this to a 7-day trip, you are free to shrink and expand the schedule to fit your needs.